qiemem/eurorack/stages/README.md

 - ASR envelopes: Patch your gate into the *CV* input (not gate).
 When the gate is high, the segment will rise and hold until the gate is release, at which point the segment will fall.
 This can be a nice alternative to decay segments (single, gated, non-looping green) when you want to avoid a clicky attack, or can be used as a general purpose ASR.
 - Envelope follower: Patch an audio signal into CV.
 Set rise short and fall longer.
 The segment will follow the amplitude of the audio signal.
 Adjust fall time to taste.
 Flip rise and fall to create an inverted envelope follower.

+Pot+slider changes polarity.
+In unipolar mode (default), a full-wave rectifier is applied to the incoming signal, improving behavior as an envelope follower.
+In bipolar mode, no rectifier is applied.

 ##### Single, looping step (yellow) segments attenuate

 Single, looping step (yellow) segments attenuate instead of slew (both gated and non-gated).